CANNABIS CONTROL APPEALS PANEL MEMBERS

 Diandra Bremond, EdD

 Dr. Diandra “Dee” Bremond was appointed by Governor Jerry Brown and reappointed by Governor Gavin Newsom to the Cannabis Control Appeals Panel, where she was elected as the Panel Chair.
-Additionally, Bremond is an adjunct lecturer in the MSW and DSW programs in the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
+Additionally, Bremond is an adjunct lecturer in the MSW and DSW programs in the Suzanne Dworak–Peck School of Social Work at the University of Southern California.
 Bremond served as the founding Board President for Crete Academy, a public charter school in South Los Angeles.
-Moreover, Bremond served as the Director of Trauma-Informed Youth Development for the Brotherhood Crusade for nearly seven years.
-Bremond serves on many non-profit director and advisory boards, including the following: Why Can't We Make A Difference and Equality California Advisory Board.
+Moreover, Bremond served as the Director of Trauma–Informed Youth Development for the Brotherhood Crusade for nearly seven years.
+Bremond serves on many non–fit director and advisory boards, including the following: Why Can't We Make A Difference and Equality California Advisory Board.

 Bremond is a graduate from Pepperdine University where she earned a Master's of Public Policy and a Doctorate of Education in Organizational Leadership.
 Her dissertation and substantive interests are rooted in public policy, innovation and social work.
 Bremond is married to her wife, Otesha Mosley–Bremond, and resides in Los Angeles with their two dogs, Princess and Polo.